Beapi-io/beapi-bench/README.md

 - ApacheBench (ab)
 - GnuPlot

-You can do this by running the following from your shell:
+You can avoid all this on Ubuntu simply by installing the PPA:
 ~~~~
-sudo apt install groovy
-sudo apt install apache-utils
+sudo add-apt-repository ppa:orubel/beapi-bench
-sudo apt-install gnuplot
+sudo apt-get update
 ~~~~

 ## Usage